 It’s not often in today’s tech-savvy society, but there are times when you must use cash to make a payment.
 Perhaps the company or individual doesn’t take credit cards or checks, but you don’t have the money in your bank account for the payment.
 If you need cash, you can turn to your credit card for a cash advance.

 A cash advance in simple terms is money you receive in cash from the available credit on your credit card.
-It is basically a loan on your credit limit that you can use to spend in any way you wish.
+It is basically a loan that you can use to spend in any way you wish.

 You can go to an ATM or a bank with your credit card and enter your PIN (or whatever identification the credit card company requires) to withdraw money.
 You do the same thing as you would if you were checking the balance of your card except you hit “withdrawal” instead of “balance inquiry.”